wking/swc-boot-camps-v2/lessons/unb-git-local/tutorial.md

 `git reset --hard 34961b1` to back up to a particular revision, and so on.

+    git revert <commit hash>

+this reverts only this commit
+ you can defintely get conflicts this way, if you revert a commit and get a conflict you resolve it the same way you do when you get any other conflict: manually edit file (or files) in the conflict to remove the 2 conflicting areas, save the file, add the file(s) , commit and then your conflict should be over.
+-like an undo

+    git reset <commit hash>

+this resets all the commits back to this one

+we saw :
+`git reset --hard HEAD`

+this gets rid of of any unstaged changes in our  directory.  (--hard resets the index and working tree.
+Any changes to tracked files in the working tree since <commit> are discarded.)git reset --hard HEAD is a potentially dangerous command, since it throws away all your uncommitted changes.
+For safety, you should always check that the output of git status is clean (i.e. empty) before using it.git reset without the --hard option resets the commit history, but not the files.
+With the --hard option the files in working tree are also reset

+Undo commits permanently

+    $ git commit ...
+    $ git reset --hard HEAD~3   <1>

+        The last three commits (HEAD, HEAD^, and HEAD~2) were bad and you do not want to ever see them again.
+Do not do this if you have already given these commits to somebody else.
+(See the "RECOVERING FROM UPSTREAM REBASE" section in git-rebase(1) for the implications of doing so.)

 But what if we want to recover files *without* losing the work we've done since?
 For example,
 what if we have added some material to the conclusion of our paper that we'd like to keep, but we want to get back an earlier version of the introduction?
 To accomplish that,
 we'll need to explore branching.

+## Exercise: Reset your repository back 4 commits.

 ## Branching